CryptoCaddy/web-app/.github/ISSUE_TEMPLATE.md

 <!--
-Thank you for reporting an issue.
+Provide a general summary of the issue in the title above

-This issue tracker is for bugs and issues found within CryptoCaddy.
+This issue tracker is for bugs found within CryptoCaddy, as well as to request or recommend new features.

-Please fill in as much of the template below as you're able.
+Please fill in as much of the template below as you're able to.
-Provide a general summary of the issue in the title above -->
+-->

 ##### Description